 There is no entrance fee or gated area.
 The Munich markets are open for anyone to come and go as they please.
 The only thing is to remember to always have cash on hand for shopping and you’ll want to make sure you remember where you Glühwein mug comes from, as if you wander too far away you might not get a refund.
 Munich is an expensive city, so I would budget at least 50-75 Euro a day if you want to enjoy eating, drinking and shopping in the markets.

-What Should I Wear and Pack for a Christmas Market Holiday in Munich?
+What Should I Pack for a Christmas Market Holiday in Munich?

 What is the History of Munich’s Christmas Markets?